Christian Camargo: Personal life

 In November 2008, Camargo married British actress Juliet Rylance at the New York City Hall.
 He divorced Juliet after nine years of marriage around 2016–2017.
 He has a son born in November 2019 with his girlfriend, Sylvia van der Klooster, and has a dog named Garth.
-Camargo currently resides in the desert near Joshua Tree, California.
+Camargo currently resides in Joshua Tree, California.

 Camargo is a car enthusiast.
 When asked what career he would pursue if he wasn't an actor, Camargo said he would do auto restoration.
 He also founded a vintage car shop and photo studio in 2000 in Williamsburg, Brooklyn called Fast Ashleys.
 His personal cars include a Chevy pickup, a 1971 Oldsmobile Cutlass drag racer, and a 1989 Toyota Land Cruiser.
 Camargo was the creator and executive producer of the short-lived MTV reality show, Fast Inc., which promoted Fast Ashleys.
 He sold off the shop sometimes in the 2000s.

 In 2014, Camargo was inducted into the hall of fame of his old school, the Harvey School, receiving the Outstanding Alumni Award.